top of page

 The Truth About Weighing In For Weight Loss

-When you're working toward a healthy weight, it's not uncommon to feel confused, discouraged and even overwhelmed at some point in your journey.
-You're doing all-the-things, eating balanced, exercising, prioritizing sleep and other healthy habits, but that number on the scale isn't moving as fast as you'd hoped (or perhaps it's not moving at all), and soon you find yourself wondering just what you're doing wrong?!
+You're doing all-the-things: eating better, exercising more, getting sleep and all the other healthy habits, but that number on the scale isn't moving as fast as you'd hoped (or maybe it's not moving at all), and soon you find yourself wondering just what it is you're doing wrong?!

 And then there are the other indicators of improved health, such as lowered blood pressure, decreased cholesterol, and the ability to do day-to-day tasks more easily and with greater energy!
+All of these add up to BETTER HEALTH.

 weighing for weight loss